It's Monday afternoon and there are a few things that stand out immediately at St. Peter's Church on the Braunstone estate in Leicester.

 "There’s not much money about," says one local woman, Janet, who is waiting in line.
 "Sometimes you are trying hard to pay your bills as well as buy your food."

-What began with a few families approaching Reverend Chris Burch [Audio link] for some food assistance at Christmas 2011 has grown into a fully-fledged programme run by The Braunstone Foundation (previously the Braunstone Community Association).
+What began with a few families approaching Reverend Chris Burch for some food assistance at Christmas 2011 has grown into a fully-fledged programme run by The Braunstone Foundation (previously the Braunstone Community Association).
+Here you can listen to Chris explaining how his organisation is helping their local community.

 By October 2012 there were over 300 'members' coming regularly.
 Some weeks as many 130 bags filled with basic provisions are collected by a mixture of local people.
 Many are families with small children, struggling to pay all their bills week to week and having to supplement low-income work or benefits with food handouts.
 Some are older people surviving on meagre incomes.
 All of them, according to Angie Wright, chief officer of the foundation, are facing financial difficulties exacerbated by welfare cuts, job losses and austerity.
 Braunstone, a large estate on the outskirts of the city, with a population of around 15,000, has been a deprived area for some time.
 Angie explains that, as one of the original beneficiaries under the New Deal for Communities, a £49.5m grant over ten years helped transform the estate for residents in numerous ways, including building a new school and investment in services such as children’s centres and jobs programmes, but that with local and national government purse strings being tightened.